United States Marine Corps Platoon Leaders Course

 The Marine Corps Platoon Leaders Course (PLC) is an alternative for NROTC or OCS for college students who wish to become commissioned officers in the United States Marine Corps.

 College students can enroll in PLC when they are freshmen, sophomores, or juniors in college.
-Those who enroll as freshmen or sophmores attend two 6 six-week summer training programs at the Marine Corps Officer Candidate School, located at Quantico, Virginia.
-Students who enroll in the program as juniors attend one 10-week summer course.
+Those who enroll as freshmen or sophomores attend two 6 six-week summer training programs at the Marine Corps Officer Candidate School, located at Quantico, Virginia.
+Students who enroll in the program as juniors attend one 10-week summer course at OCS.

 PLC summer class sizes are typically 250 to 300 students, broken into four to six platoons.
 The platoons train in a physically demanding environment where sleep deprivation, military tasks, and memorization are constantly forced on candidates to test their ability to handle stress.
 The course of instruction is much the same as Marine Corps Officer Candidate School.

 Travel costs, meals, textbooks, uniforms and lodging, during the summer training sessions are provided by the Marine Corps, and students are paid for their time.
 Additional financial assistance may be obtained for participation in active duty.
-Participants may receive tax-free financial assistance of up to $7,000 for Platoon Leaders Class participation.
-In addition, participants earn up to $2,985 during the training.
+Participants may receive tax-free financial assistance of up to $9,400 for Platoon Leaders Class participation.
+In addition, participants earn up to $5,200 during the training.
 Most colleges will grant academic credit for the summer training.
+PLC Candidate are eligible to receive $2600 per semester in exchange for additional active duty.

 For those who accept tuition assistance (up to $15,600 over three consecutive years), there is a military service obligation of four years.
+However, there is no obligation if you do not accept tuition assistance.
 A member of the PLC-Aviation option or PLC-Ground option (including a Selected Marine Corps Reservist) who receives tuition assistance may be ordered to active duty as an enlisted Marine for not more than four years, if the member:

 - Completes all PLC program requirements but refuses to accept an appointment as a commissioned officer in the Marine Corps Reserve;